 - Interacting with individuals you already know by asking, responding to, and having simple conversations.

 - Increasing your audience by connecting with thought leaders and influencers in your field and following relevant tags.

 Each of these social media actions will be beneficial for achieving our hypothetical aim of increasing website traffic.
 Still, engaging in real-time social media conversations is more significant than just disseminating material.

 How to know if your social media strategy is working?

 The best way to know if your social media efforts are paying off is to set measurable goals for your social campaigns and track key performance indicators (KPIs).

 VerticalResponse’s post scheduler automatically tracks KPIs such as your number of followers and reach, along with post interactions such as likes, shares, comments and retweets.
 You can even bundle social messages into folders to track multiple posts as a single campaign.

-For example, you might set a goal to increase your number of followers by ten percent over the next month.
-If you currently have 1,000 followers, that means you want to add 100 more over the next 30 days.
-It’s a measurable and worthy goal since the more followers you have, the more people will see your posts and the likelier they are to interact with your brand.
+For example, you might set a goal to increase your followers by ten percent over the next month.
+If you currently have 1,000 followers, you want to add 100 more over the next 30 days.
+It’s a measurable and worthy goal since the more followers you have; the more people will see your posts and the likelier they will interact with your brand.

-To achieve your goal, you can schedule a series of posts designed to encourage follows.
+To achieve your goal, you can schedule posts designed to encourage following.
 If your campaign is successful, you’ll know your efforts are working.
 You’ll also know how much time you invested to reach your goal.
 If your campaign isn’t successful, you can evaluate why it didn’t work and adjust future campaigns accordingly.